 Dr. Ning Lin obtained her PhD from Princeton in June 2010, her M.S. from Texas Tech in 2005, and B.S. from the Huazhong University of Science and Technology, China, in 2002.
 Being in China, Ning studied local wind forces on tall buildings.
 In Texas Tech she investigated the aerodynamics and trajectory of wind-borne debris.
 In Princeton, as a research assistant to James Smith, Ning studied extreme winds, heavy rainfall and storm surge from hurricane Isabel (2003).
 Under a supervision of her PhD adviser, Erik Vanmarcke, she developed an innovative wind-borne debris risk model based on Poisson random measure theory and integrated the debris risk model and a pressure damage model to create a structural vulnerability model to study cumulative wind damage to residential neighborhoods during storm passage.
 She also played a key role in developing collaborations with the Geophysical Fluid Dynamics Laboratory and in incorporating advanced numerical weather forecasting models into hurricane risk analysis.
 Ning Lin visited MIT in 2009 for several weeks and worked with Kerry Emanuel on hurricane storm surge risk assessment.
 Starting in July 2010 Dr. Lin will be a postdoc at MIT to continue this study.
 She published 10 journal articles and 10 conference papers.
 She has been nominated by Erik Vanmarcke from Department of Civil and Environmental Engineering at Princeton University.

-Congratulations to Dr. Lin, the 2010 winner of the AGU Natural Hazards Focus Group Award for Graduate Research!
+Congratulations to Dr. Lin, the 2010 winner of the AGU Natural Hazards Section Award for Graduate Research!

 Chemical and Environmental Systems Modeling Research Group